 Pro-tip: This feature is great for those folders you permanently need access to, but it is also excellent when you are working on a project.
 Drag your project folder(s) to the sidebar while the project is going on and you want quick access to the folder, and then when you’re done, you can just remove it.
 Shortcuts can be temporary!

 If you are a keyboard type (which we highly recommend), learn to use an app launcher like Alfred or LaunchBar on Mac or Listary on Windows.
 You can start typing the name of the folder you want, and with a few keystrokes jump right there.
-Once you get the hang of it, it will probably become your preferred way to go to a folder.

 We touched on this earlier in the article, but once you have your folder structure set up, you can gain a huge productivity boost by setting up an automated organization tool like Hazel on Mac or DropIt on Windows.

-If you have files that are recurring (for example bills or statements) and you can think of a way to build rules for them (for example “always named xyz” or “always contain the text abc”), you can use these tools to auto-file the documents for you.
+If you have to organize files that are recurring (for example bills or statements) and you can think of a way to build rules for them (for example “always named xyz” or “always contain the text abc”), you can use these tools to auto-file the documents for you.
 All you need to do is scan or download the document, and your tool will rename it and whisk it away to the appropriate folder.

 For more in-depth training on file organization and file search, make sure to check out our training courses inside The Dojo, our exclusive members-only community that is jam-packed with trainings, courses, masterclasses, podcasts, coaching calls, action plans, and productivity-focused individuals just like you.